-Row Field Indicator metadata
+Row ID Field Indicator metadata

-ID 1 Indicator codo RCO 87
+1 Indicator code RCO 87

-2 Indicator code Indicator name

-Organisations co-operating across borders
+2 Indicator name Organisations co-operating across borders

 3 Measurement unit Company, organization

 4 Type of indicator Common Interreg Output Indicator

 5 Baseline 0

-6 Milestone 2024 (as 31.12) 120
+6 Milestone 2024 (as 120

+31.12)

 7 Target 2029 (as 31.12.29) 800- 850

 8 Priority P 1 Innovative Central Baltic Business development

 9 Programme Objective PO 1 More exports by Central Baltic SMEs

-10 Definition and concepts RCO 87 will include the sum of RCO 04 and the number of project partners.
+11 Definition and concepts Data collection RCO 87 will include the sum of RCO 04 and the number of project partners.
 RCO 04 achievements can be aggregated to the RCO 87 as the "enterprises receiving non-financial support" are also the organizations.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 company may participate in several project activities - we count 1 There can be more than 1 representative from 1 company - we count 1 The project partners are responsible for keeping records on participating companies.
 The records should include the companies' names, the contact information and in which project activities the participation took place.

-11 Data collection Managing Authority monitoring system.
-Separate requests by Joint Secretariat.
+Managing Authority monitoring system.
+Separate requests by Joint

+12 Time measurement Secretariat.

 12 Time measurement 1 year (12 months).
+The project partners are counted on programme level.

 13 Aggregation issues The project partners are counted on programme level.
 RCO 04 component will be aggregated on programme level to include the achievements of all projects contributions.

 14 Reporting Annually as full year achievement and after the project ends in final report.

 15 References

 16 Corresponding corporate indicator

 17 Notes

-18 1 Examples:
+18 Examples:

-Fie hes 4

-Row ID Field Indicator metadata 1 Indicator code PSR 2 2 Indicator name Number of scaled up new growth companies 3 Measurement unit Company 4 Type of indicator Programme Specific Result Indicator 5 Baseline 0 6 Milestone 2024 (as 31.12) 0-5 7 Target 2029 (as 31.12.29) 100 (10 projects - each achieves in average 10) 8 Priority P 1 Innovative Central Baltic Business development 9 Programme Objective PO 2 More new Central Baltic scaled-up growth companies 10 Definition and concepts The status as "scaled-up company" should be achieved via joint action by project partners for the participating target group companies.
+Row Field Indicator metadata ID 1 Indicator codo PSR 2 2 Indicator code Indicator name 3 Number of scaled up new growth companies Measurement unit Company Dragger and Consider Result Indicator 5 Type of indicator Programme Specific Result Indicator Baseline 0 6 Milestone 2024 (as 31.12) 0-5 7 Target 2029 (as 31.12.29) 100 (10 projects - each achieves in average 10) 8 Priority P 1 Innovative Central Baltic Business development 9 Programme Objective PO 2 More new Central Baltic scaled-up growth companies 10 Definition and The status as "scaled-up company" should be achieved via joint action by concepts project partners for the participating target group companies.
 Scaled up company is defined as: company which raised investments, company established presence outside of home market, company developed the business model, company developed the new product/service, company expanded the key team, company merged or acquired, company implemented the Initial Public Offering (IPO).
 Partners are responsible for keeping records on participating companies and their achieved scaled up achievement (name of the company, name of the contact person, proofs of the scaled-up status).
 Confidentiality rules apply: no information will be disclosed without the permission of the concerned company.
 11 Data collection Managing Authority monitoring system.
 Requests by Joint Secretariat.
 12 Time measurement Annually from 2 nd full year of implementation After the project ends; 1 full year after the project has ended.
 13 Aggregation issues Will be aggregated on project level over the duration of the project and aggregated on programme level to include the achievements of all the projects contributions.
 14 Reporting Annually from 2nd full year of implementation and after the project ends (1 full years after project has ended).
-15 References 16 Corresponding corporate indicator 17 Notes 18 Examples: N/a
+15 ı References 16 Corresponding corporate indicator 17 Notes 18 1 Examples: N/a